 Sarah said she has balanced service life, study and other lifestyle commitments quite well and is looking forward to completing her degree this session, when all her hard work will pay off.

-With the help of CSU, Sarah is ready to start her future career in the civilian healthcare industry.
+With the help of CSU, Sarah is ready to start her future career in the civilian healthcare industry, where her experience matters.

 Medical Sailor, Royal Australian Navy